 A BIT OF HISTORY.
 About 1820 the project of building a canal from Boston to Albany was presented to the legislature, and it was agitated for many years, until railroads superseded the old-time canal for commercial purposes, and it was given up.
 In 1840 the Troy and Greenfield railroad was chartered, and plans were made for tunneling the great wall, the cost of that undertaking being estimated at less than two millions of dollars.
 Some experiments were tried, the most notable being that of boring the passage by means of an immense boring machine, which was dragged over the mountain on teams, and set up near the present eastern opening, where the shallow, curved cut that it made will always remain an exponent of failure.

 THE BEGINNING OF THE WORK.
 In 1851 serious work began; the central shaft was dropped from the summit of the mountain 1,028 feet, the opening measuring 15 by 27 feet.
 The west shaft was sunk to the same level, 2,500 feet from the west end, this preparatory work requiring four years of continuous labor, and half a million dollars.
-These shafts, as well as the mouths of the projected tunnel, afforded means of working in each direction underground, with different gangs of men.

 SETTLEMENT AT THE SHAFTS.
 Rows of cabins, not worthy the name of dwellings, cheap storehouses and boarding-houses, and great sheds for machinery were crowded about promiscuously.
 Hundreds of miners, in day shifts and night shifts, swarms of women and children about their squalid homes, unintelligible and uncouth language, heavy items, market wagons, wonderful machinery, store-houses containing the terror inspiring nitro-glycerine, all lent an air of excitement and expectation that those who now visit these deserted spots cannot easily fancy.